JulianTribble/LSH-Duplicates/README.md

 Gridsearch values parameters:

-"max_counts_grid" change the array values to test which value of max_counts is optimal "weights_on_off_grid" tests whether it is optimal to add weights to infrequent words "also_weights_on_brands_grid" tests wheter it is optimal to add weights to brands "regex_functions_grids" here you can add various regex functions to test their performance
+"max_counts_grid" change the array values to test which value of max_counts is optimal

+"weights_on_off_grid" tests whether it is optimal to add weights to infrequent words

+"also_weights_on_brands_grid" tests wheter it is optimal to add weights to brands

+"regex_functions_grids" here you can add various regex functions to test their performance

+# Code structure

+The code is seprated into destinct parts.
+I will now run through each part.

+1. Packages : self xplanatory, downloads the packages

+2. Control Room : As mentioned earlier this is where you can change parameters and turn off and on certain aspects

+3. Loading data : Data is loaded in (a json file) and converted to a data frame

+4. Functions Cleaning : Functions here are used to clean the dataset.
+This includes standardization, cleaning of text, identfying and extracting brands from titles, extracting brands, creation of a vocabulary, title reduction.
+Finally a function that can be run to apply all the cleaning steps.

+5.

+6.